-Kids who feel safe and loved tend to be brave and not afraid of failure.
-But kids who don’t feel secure often avoid trying new things.
-This avoidance is a big part of why some people procrastinate.
+Kids who feel like they’re loved and safe tend to be pretty fearless - they’re not afraid to try new things and see how it goes.
+But on the other hand, kids who never really feel secure are more likely to avoid trying new things altogether - and that avoidance is a big part of why some people become procrastinators.

 Key Takeaways